coutooo/labseq/README.md

 3. Make your changes and commit them with clear and concise messages.
 4. Push your branch to your fork.
 5. Open a pull request on the LabSeq repository.

-# License

-LabSeq is licensed under the MIT License - see the LICENSE file for details.